 They may lack enough analytics data and direct customer feedback, they may be held back by limited systems integrations between departments and communications channels, or their CX staff may not be skilled enough to map their current and future customer journeys in detail, which can massively improve both CX and EX efficiency.

 When these elements are addressed, they stand to gain a deeper understanding of their customer journeys and pain points along the way, and the key topics that feature frequently in their customer interactions.

-Customer-journey mapping allows organizations to understand and optimize the end-to-end customer experience.
-Yet, many struggle with consistency, collaboration and turning data into insight.
-Only 46% strongly agree that CX delivery is consistent and defined across all customer journeys (up from 41%) Just 43% say that their business units collaborate fully to define and design customer experiences (up from 39% in 2021), and 96% want to better understand how CX user journeys impact customer loyalty.
-In the pursuit of better CX, organizations don't always follow all the steps in crafting and implementing comprehensive customer

-Collaborating in customer-journey design Organizations rank real-time customer feedback that drives tailored CX as one of the top six benefits they gain from a strategy to design their customer journeys.
+Collaborating in customer-journey design

+Organizations rank real-time customer feedback that drives tailored CX as one of the top six benefits they gain from a strategy to design their customer journeys.
 Other benefits include increasing their competitiveness and their ability to acquire and retain customers.

 Mapping customer journeys should always involve other parts of organizations beyond the contact center, but just 44% of organizations say that their business units collaborate fully to define and design customer experiences (up from 39% in 2021).

-Surprisingly, only 59% of organizations are measuring customer effort, which means there is plenty of room for improvement in Surprisingly, only 59% of organizations are measuring customer effort, which means there this regard.
+Surprisingly, only 59% of organizations are measuring customer effort, which means there is plenty of room for improvement in this regard.

+Challenges to optimizing customer journeys